WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 flickr30k-images/3671851846.jpg 500 ['a woman standing in a field']

-To perform image retrieval with the semantic-aware quantizaiton and MDC coding  (The sparsity_percentage is control the R*)：
+To perform image retrieval with the semantic-aware quantizaiton and MDC coding  (The sparsity_percentage is control the \hat{N})：
 <pre> python replace_retrieval_codebook_bpp_hybird.py  </pre>

 After running, some results will be output as follows: